bchopson/reqs/readme.md

 reqs
 ====

-Bootstrap, compile, and sync Python requirements files
+Helps with Python requirements (reqs) files:

+- `reqs bootstrap`:
+    - Install uv (default) or upgrade pip & install pip-tools to active venv
+    - Ensures reqs will compile lock files using the version of Python the project is using
+- `reqs compile`:
+    - Compile .in reqs files into .txt "lock" files
+    - Considers file modification times and file dependencies (when -r or -c used)
+- `reqs sync`:
+    - Compile (default, optional)
+    - Sync active virtualenv with lock files
+    - When "sync_pipx" is true: will make the project's scripts available on the local system by installing/upgrading as an editable package with pipx.

 # Install

-Intended to be used with pipx
+Intended to be installed at the user level, not per app.

-- manually & first install: `pipx install -e .../apps/reqs-pkg`; or
+- `pipx install reqs-cli` (recommended)
-- when developing: `cd .../apps/reqs-pkg;` [`reqs`](../reqs-pkg/) `sync`

-## Usage

-- `reqs bootstrap`: Upgrade pip & install pip-tools
+- `[uv] pip install --user reqs-cli`
-- `reqs compile`:  Compile .in to .txt when needed (based on file modification times)
-- `reqs sync`: Compile and then update active venv and maybe pipx to match spec

 # Configuration